julianreul/mode_behave/paper.md

 the choice probabilities simulated by a multinomial logit (MNL-)model on the base data, while the blue bar (middle bar for each choice alternative) visualizes the choice probabilities for a scenario with decreased purchase costs of electric vehicles.
-The simulated probabilities indicate increased choice probabilities for the electrified drive technologies BEV and FCEV in case of reduced purchase costs.
+The simulation results indicate increased choice probabilities for the electrified drive technologies BEV and FCEV in case of reduced purchase costs for electric vehicles.

 ![Simulated choice probabilities for a conventional multinomial logit (MNL-)model in comparison to a scenario variation with decreased purchase costs for electric vehicles and the survey (base) data.](imgs/forecast_sensitivity.png)